 Centers may also choose to enter candidates for the Speaking and Listening Coursework.
 Marks for this optional component do not contribute to the overall grade candidates receive for the written components.
 Instead, where candidates perform to an appropriate standard, certificates record achievement of grades 1 (high) to 5 (low).

+Component 6

-Component 6 Speaking and Listening Coursework
+Speaking and Listening Coursework (Core and Extended)

-Candidates take part in at least one individual activity, at least one pair-based activity, and at least one group activity.
+Individual activity, pair-based activity, and group activity